FaceFTW/faceftw.github.io/src/blog/0006/index.md

 ## The Future

 There are many things I want to try in 2025.
-I want to do more ~~stupid~~ niche projects just for the heck of it, try embedded Rust with a bunch of old Arduinos and ESP32s in my workspace, play more good games, the whole list.
+I want to do more ~~stupid~~ niche projects just for the heck of it, try embedded Rust with a bunch of old Arduino's and ESP32s in my workspace, play more good games, the whole list.
 No one knows what the future will hold but all I know is that I will look forward and embrace what's next.